mgazzar/puzzle/README.md

-puzzle
+Puzzle
 ======

-Thefirst game I made using Java.
+The first game I made using Java.